HIGH WIND WARNING IN REGION THAT INCLUDES ARLINGTON HEIGHTS

 WINNEBAGO-BOONE-MCHENRY-LAKE IL-OGLE-LEE-DE KALB-KANE-DUPAGE-COOK

-The National Weather Service issued at 11:10 a.m.
-CDT Monday a HIGH WIND WARNING effective IMMEDIATELY at 11:10 a.m. through 7:00 p.m.
+The National Weather Service issued at 11:00 a.m.
+CDT Monday a HIGH WIND WARNING effective 7:00 a.m.
+Tuesday through 7:00 p.m.
 Wednesday.
+A line of severe thunderstorms with the possibility of a tornado may develop ahead of the sustained high winds associated with a low pressure system passing to the north of our region.
 Sustained winds of 30 to 40 mph are forecast with gusts up to 60 mph.

 The low end wind speed range of an EFO tornado is 65 mph.
 The low end wind speed range of a Category One Hurricane is 74 mph.

-During 60 mph winds, some roof peeling of shingles could occur, large branches could fall with power failures, small trees could be pushed over at the roots, and large, weakened trees could be blown totally over at the base roots.
-Signage and traffic signals could also be damaged.
+If the forecast holds true, some roof peeling of shingles could occur, large branches could fall with power failures, small trees could be pushed over at the roots, and large weakened trees could be blown totally over at the base roots.
+Signage could also be damaged.
 Outdoor furniture is also susceptible to high winds.
-Garbage bags for pickup are likely to blow around Wednesday on the north side of town — north of Oakton.
+Garbage bags for pickup are likely to blow around Tuesday on the south side of town — south of Oakton.
 High profile vehicles, such as trailers, SUVs, buses and vans may be difficult to drive.